misitebao/vite-petite-vue-tailwind-starter/README.md

-# vite-petite-vue-starter
+# vite-petite-vue-tailwind-starter

-Starter using Vite + Petite-vue for super fast prototyping
+Starter using Vite + Petite-vue + Tailwind for super fast prototyping